dotnet/docs-aspire/docs/fundamentals/integrations-overview.md

     :::code source="snippets/integrations/AspireApp/WorkerService/Worker.cs" highlight="7,13":::

-You now have a fully configured PostgreSQL database integration and corresponding container with connection integrated into your app!
+You now have a fully configured PostgreSQL database integration and corresponding container with connection integrated into your app.
 This integration also configured health checks, logging, metrics, retries, and other useful capabilities for you behind the scenes. .NET Aspire integrations provide various options to configure each of these features.

 ## Configure .NET Aspire integrations

 .NET Aspire integrations implement a consistent configuration experience via <xref:Microsoft.Extensions.Configuration.IConfiguration> and <xref:Microsoft.Extensions.Options.IOptions%601>.
-Configuration is schematized and part of a integration's contract, ensuring backward compatibility across versions of the integration.
+Configuration is schematized and part of an integration's contract, ensuring backward compatibility across versions of the integration.
 You can set up every .NET Aspire integration through either JSON configuration files or directly through code using delegates.
 JSON files must follow a standardized naming convention based on the Component name.

 For example, add the following code to the _:::no-loc text="appsettings.json":::_ file to configure the PostgreSQL integration: